tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 - for practice, close your eyes and remember a high-emotion incident.
 Notice what physical symptoms you get simply thinking about it.

 ### Know What/Who Pushes Your Hot Buttons
 - Pay attention to the situations or people that trigger your emotions.
-Think about why you might find those situation or people irksome.
+Think about why you might find those situations or people irksome.

 ### What Yourself like a Hawk
 - Think about how your emotional reaction may make things worse.